Hecate1337-py/YTdown/README.md

 4. All (All video content)
-Enter the number (1-4) corresponding to your choice: 1 Do you have a cookies file for age-restricted videos? (y/n): n Downloading content (shorts) from: https://www.youtube.com/@ConFilm 🖥️ Requirements
+Enter the number (1-4) corresponding to your choice: 1 Do you have a cookies file for age-restricted videos? (y/n): n Downloading content (shorts) from: https://www.youtube.com/@ImHecate

+🖥️ Requirements
 Python 3.8+
 yt-dlp v2024.10.24+
+ffmpeg installed

+🛡️ Troubleshooting
-ffmpeg installed and configured in your system's PATH 🛡️ Troubleshooting ffmpeg not installed error: Ensure that ffmpeg is properly installed and its path is correctly added to your system's PATH.
+ffmpeg not installed error: Ensure that ffmpeg is properly installed and its path is correctly added to your system's PATH.
 Invalid YouTube channel: Ensure that you provide the correct channel username (starting with @).

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.